 A backup camera on your vehicle is convenient when hooking up your trailer.
-If traveling solo, a backup camera is clutch.
+If traveling solo, a backup camera can be a game changer.
 Without one, you’ll need to either recruit a bystander to help you align your hitch ball to your coupler or get in and out multiple times until you’re lined up just right.
 If not already installed on your vehicle, be sure to mount the camera specifically so you can see the hitch ball.

 A hand-crank jack is used to lift your trailer up to attach to your trailer hitch.
-To save time, energy, and effort, you can replace a hand-crank jack with an electric jack.
-If unhooking/moving your trailer often, you’ll see this accessory pay off quickly.
+To save time, energy, and effort, you can replace a hand-crank jack with an electric jack or a manual jack that can also be operated with power drill.
+If you unhook or move your trailer often, you’ll see these accessories can pay off quickly.

 Trailer brakes are brakes on the trailer’s axle, so when you stop, all the force isn’t going solely onto the brakes on the tow vehicle.
 Trailer brakes make towing safer and make it easier to stop.
-Over a certain gross trailer weight, trailers are required to have trailer brakes (ex.
-California is 1500 lbs).
+Over a certain gross trailer weight, trailers are required to have trailer brakes.
 Refer to the regulations in your state, but you might also consider installing trailer brakes on smaller campers, too.